sebastianhaberey/easyborg/README.md

 Users/user/Documents
 ```

-When you restore the folder, it will be written to the current working directory:
+When you _restore_ or _extract_ the folder, it will be written to the current working directory:

 ```
 <CWD>/Users/user/Documents